History of rape: War rape

 Rape, in the course of warfare, also dates back to antiquity, ancient enough to have been mentioned in the Bible.
 According to the Roman ius gentium ("law of nations" or international law), inhabitants of a conquered town were spared personal violence if the war or siege ended through diplomatic negotiations.
 But if the army victoriously entered the town by force, the conquering men could and would rape women (and sometimes adolescent boys) of the defeated peoples as one of the spoils of war.
 Some portion or all of the population of a town taken by force might also become slaves, who lacked legal protections against rape and who might be exploited as prostitutes or non-consensual sexual companions.

 Rape, as an adjunct to warfare, was prohibited by the military codices of Richard II and Henry V (1385 and 1419 respectively).
 These laws formed the basis for convicting and executing rapists during the Hundred Years' War (1337–1453).

 Napoleon Bonaparte found rape committed by soldiers particularly distasteful.
-During his Egyptian Expedition, he declared that “everywhere, the rapist is a monster” and ordered that “anyone guilty of rape would be shot.”
+During his Egyptian Expedition, he declared that "everywhere, the rapist is a monster" and ordered that "anyone guilty of rape would be shot".

 War rape as well as abduction of women was common both on behalf and Spanish and Mapuches in the Arauco War in Chile.

 Bride kidnapping

-Bride kidnapping may feature rape, but this is not necessarily so.
-The practice of bride capture has become elaborate and ritualised in some cultures, with suggested links to the origin of the honeymoon.
+Bride kidnapping, a practice where a man abducts a woman he wishes to marry, may feature rape, but this is not necessarily so.
+In medieval Europe, a woman might agree to be "raped" (in the sense of "abducted") by the man she loved in order to elope, thereby circumventing the need to obtain consent for their union from disapproving parents.
+Currently, the practice of bride capture has become elaborate and ritualised in some cultures.
 Bride capture is common in the cultures of Central Asia, and is also found in Southern Europe and is additionally practised traditionally by the Hmong.
+It is criminalized in most nations.
+Bride kidnapping also frequently involves child marriage.